hotwired/stimulus-site/docs/handbook/02_hello_stimulus.md

 Congratulations—you've just written your first Stimulus controller!

-We've covered the framework's core concepts: controllers, identifiers, actions, and targets.
+We've covered the framework's most important concepts: controllers, actions, and targets.
 In the next chapter, we'll see how to put those together to build a real-life controller taken right from Basecamp.